sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

 # Normalization and Regression
 ***

 Before doing any other analyses, the data needs to be normalized to account for varying sequencing depths and logtransformed (in most cases).
-Furhter, it may be useful to regress out confounding factors, for example cell cycle or quality metrics, such as percent mitochondria or number of detected genes.
+Furthermore, it may be useful to regress out confounding factors, for example cell cycle or quality metrics, such as percent mitochondria or number of detected genes.

 <details>
 <summary>**Normalization**</summary>